-- Rules: Gifts for "special infrequent occasions:" - Gift must be "appropriate to the occasion." - May not accept a gift on these occasions from a group that includes a subordinate if valued at over \$300. - Do not include cost of food, refreshments, and entertainment provided to mark the occasion. - Suggested voluntary donation may not exceed \$10 (although all may give as much as desired). - Gift to spouse to mark this occasion must be attributed to the employee.
+Rules: Gifts for "special infrequent occasions:"

+- Gift must be "appropriate to the occasion." - May not accept a gift on these occasions from a group that includes a subordinate if valued at over \$300.
+(Contractors may NOT contribute) - Do not include cost of food, refreshments, and entertainment provided to mark the occasion. - Suggested voluntary donation may not exceed \$10 (although all may give as much as desired). - Gift to spouse to mark this occasion must be attributed to the employee.